POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

     The job array size should be set such that the number of binaries per job is at least 1000, since there's a minimum overhead per job due to loading the grids.

     The :code:`walltime` depends on the number of binaries per job, where each binary takes about 1-2 seconds to run.
-    For example, with 100.000 binaries split over 100 jobs (per metallicity), means that every job runs 1.000 binaries.
+    For example, with 100.000 binaries split over 100 jobs (per metallicity), which means that every job runs 1.000 binaries.
 This will take around 33 minutes per job.
 So a :code:`walltime` of `00:45:00` is reasonable.

     The balance between :code:`walltime` and the size of the job array is important.
-    If the :code:`walltime` is too long, it might be worth increasing the job array size to decrease the time per job and allowing the population synthesis to finish faster.
+    If the :code:`walltime` is too long, it might be worth increasing the job array size to decrease the time per job and allow the population synthesis to finish faster.
     But if the :code:`walltime` is too short, the job array size should be decreased, since each job has an initial overhead that is not dependent on the number of binaries in the job.

     .. note::